 On April 9, 2015, an amendment to the Sedition Act, 1948 was passed by the parliament, making it even more draconian.
-On October 6, 2015, the Federal Court, the highest court of Malaysia, dismissed the constitutional challenge to the Sedition Act by Azmi Sharom, a law professor who was charged for providing a "legally wrong" opinion about the powers of the Sultan.
+On October 6, 2015 the Federal Court, the highest court of Malaysia, dismissed the constitutional challenge to the Sedition Act by Azmi Sharom, a law professor who was charged for making a legal comment on the monarchy.

 |Organizational Forms||Societies||Companies limited by guarantee|